sunaku/md2man/man/man1/md2man-html.1.markdown

 ## DESCRIPTION

-This program converts md2man(5) flavored markdown(7) input from the given *FILE* into HTML and then prints the result to the standard output stream.
+This program converts the md2man(5) flavored [Markdown] text from the given *FILE* into HTML and then prints the result to the standard output stream.
 If *FILE* is not given, then the standard input stream is read in its place.